Not Quite Dead Enough (novella)

 "Not Quite Dead Enough" is a Nero Wolfe mystery novella by Rex Stout, first published in abridged form in the December 1942 issue of The American Magazine.
-It first appeared in book form as the first of two novellas in the short-story collection Not Quite Dead Enough, published by Farrar & Rinehart in 1944.
+It first appeared in book form as the first of two novellas in the short-story collection Not Quite Dead Enough, published by Farrar & Rinehart in 1944; Booby Trap (novella) is the second novella in the book.

 Plot summary

 "It's all right, boss," I said, trying to smile as if I were trying to smile bravely.
 "I don't think they'll ever convict me.
 I'm pretty sure they can't.
 I've got a lawyer coming to see me.
 You go home and forget about it.
 I don't want you to break training."